Spiritdude/ZIM/README.md

 ## Current State
 - listing metadata of ZIM file
 - extract data from ZIM file
-- search files in ZIM file by filename or full text search (if fts index is included in ZIM file)
+- search files in ZIM file by filename or full-text search (if fts index is included in ZIM file)
 - basic web-server & RESTful full-text search

 ## Todo